DHTMLX/docs-suite/docs/colorpicker/features.md

 ## How to customize DHTMLX Colorpicker and change its size

-In this section you can learn how to customize Colorpicker and change its width
+In this section you can learn how to customize Colorpicker and change its width.

 | Topic                                                          | Description                                                                                           |
 | -------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |